What are your office hours?

-We include ratings for our shows here on our website.
-The Board of Directors does their best to rate shows on a number of factors, including language and adult themes.
+We include descriptions of our shows here on our website.
+We does their best to rate shows on a number of factors, including language and adult themes.
 You may contact our box office personnel to ask questions about the show and its content.

 Are all of your shows child or family friendly?

 As a community theatre, we try to offer a variety of shows that will appeal to the diverse members of our community.
 Not all shows will be appropriate for children, however, productions in our main stage season will be suitable for the majority of our community as we strive to bring quality theatre to Waco.